 This is of the cheapest sealer on my list, but it also comes in the smallest package.
 Supreme Surface only comes in an 8.5-ounce bottle, but they attempt to pack every possible function into that little bottle.
 Supreme Surface is advertised as being a cleaner, a polisher, and a sealer all in one.

 Both Cleaner and Sealer

 There were some doubts as to whether this sealer achieves all three of its aims, but I can say that it definitely does a great job cleaning the surface.
 Despite the fact that it’s a good cleaner you need to do preparatory cleaning if your granite surface is in very bad condition.

-This product is meant to be sprayed onto a stone surface and rubbed in with a cloth.
+This sealer is meant to be sprayed onto a stone surface and rubbed in with a cloth.
 This quick and easy method makes re-application a breeze.
 Another thing that contributes to this easy re-application factor is the lack of a strong chemical smell.

 Apply it Properly

 There were a number of complaints from people who said that Supreme Surface simply didn’t work.
-However, they probably failed to realize that this product is meant to be sprayed in very thin coats.
+However, they probably failed to realize that this granite sealer is meant to be sprayed on stone surface in very thin coats.
 As such, it takes a few more coats to do the same job, and those who aren’t prepared for this fact might be convinced that the sealer is ineffective.